J.M. (Jim) Oschmann

 Vice President and General Manager

-Jim Oschmann is vice president and general manager of the Civil Space and Technology strategic business unit.
+Jim Oschmann is vice president and general manager of the Civil Space strategic business unit.
 He is responsible for acquisition and execution of programs for civil customers that address science and technology development objectives.

 Jim has held several key leadership positions at Ball Aerospace.
 Most recently, he served as the vice president and general manager of Tactical Solutions.
 He has also served as director of Program Execution for the Advanced Technologies & Products business area, Director of Program Management Tools & Processes, and Chief Engineer.